Alloy Artifacts

 On May 13, 1952 the company received JIS certification 1450 at its Kaiba factory, with the address listed as 200 Daigakukakibana in Matsusaka City, Mie prefecture.

-Unfortunately the JIS records don't indicate the class, but we think it was probably for B4606 (pipe wrenches).
+The early JIS records don't provide the class, but the company history states that it was for pipe wrenches (class B4606).
 (See the section on the Monthly Report 1952-09 For Class B4604 for more details.)

 New Factory at Minami